-(May 31, 2024)
+FY2024 Second Meeting (May 31, 2024)

 - 1. Items related to director remuneration - 2.
-Director remuneration that utilizes non-financial - 1.
+Director remuneration that utilizes non-financial indicators - 1.
 Chair of the Nomination and Compensation Committee from July 2023 - 2.
 Succession planning - 1.
 Succession planning (continued) - 2.
-Director remuneration (composition, ratio, - 1.
+Director remuneration (composition, ratio, bonuses, etc.) - 1.
 Proposal for director and corporate auditor system from June 2024 - 2.
-Division of duties among directors 3.
+Division of duties among directors - 3.
 Committee operations in FY2024 - 1.
-Confirmation of draft proposals for appointment of directors and corporate auditors to be submitted at the General Meeting of Shareholders - FY2024 First Meeting 1 Skills matrix (April 15, 2024) - 1.
+Confirmation of draft proposals for appointment of directors and corporate auditors to be submitted at the General Meeting of Shareholders - 1.
+Skills matrix - 1.
 Director remuneration (results of reflection of non-financial indicators in bonuses)